Rob2208/rGAX_and_beyond/README.md

 - `R` contains relevant R code to reproduce the results of the paper

-  - `R/dependencies.R` R script for installing necessary dependencies **TODO!**
+  - `R/dependencies.R` R script for installing necessary dependencies
-  - `R/rGAX` contains R scripts to obtain rGAX for all players in the data and code to reproduce the figures in the paper
+  - `R/rGAX` contains R scripts to fit an xG model, to obtain rGAX for all players in the data, and to reproduce the figures in the paper
-  - `R/rGSAX` contains R scripts to obtain rGSAX for all players in the data and code to reproduce the figures in the paper
+  - `R/rGSAX` contains R scripts to fit a psxG model, to obtain rGSAX for all players in the data, and to reproduce the figures in the paper
   - `R/rqSI` contains R scripts to obtain rqSI for all players in the data and code to reproduce the figures in the paper
   - `R/rCPAE` contains R scripts to obtain rCPAE for all players in the